bohendo/flashcards/notes.md

 - iron vs _ gates?
 - traps vs lead trap?
 - zinc vs iron cores?
 - what is sail?
-A special type of macros?
+A special type of macro?
 - what is a face?
 - sur: directory for..?
 - lib: directory for..?